 Wear resistance and stability of thickness of the layer of metal deposited by the induction method was studied.
 It is shown that in surfacing using the powder-like solid alloy PG-S1 by ITES heating system (inductor, thermal and electromagnetic shields) with application of horizontal vibration and energy-saving surfacing mode, the wear resistance is 1.4 times increased, stability of deposited metal layer thickness grows by 10 % and deposited metal quality is improved (transformation from coarse- to fine-grained structure), as compared to the technology without horizontal vibration.
 14 Ref., 3 Tables, 5 Figures.

-induction surfacing, thin steel discs, horizontal mechanical vibration, microstructure, wear resistance, thermal and electromagnetic shields, energy-saving mode
+Keywords: induction surfacing, thin steel discs, horizontal mechanical vibration, microstructure, wear resistance, thermal and electromagnetic shields, energy-saving mode

 1. Ryabtsev, I.A.
 (2004) Surfacing of machine and mechanism parts.
 Kiev, Ekotekhnologiya [in Russian].

 2. Tkachev, V.N.
 (1971) Wear and improvement of service life of parts of agricultural machines.
 Moscow, Mashinostroenie [in Russian].